NetLogo/ReviewTab/README.md

 Make sure you are using Scala 2.9.0.1.

-The Makefile expects to find the unzipped Scala distribution directory at /usr/local/scala-2.9.0.1.
-If you have it in another location, edit the Makefile to point the location you are using.
+The build script expects to find the unzipped Scala distribution directory at /usr/local/scala-2.9.0.1.
+If you have it in another location, edit the script to point the location you are using.

-## Building

-Use the NETLOGO environment variable to tell the Makefile which NetLogo.jar to compile against.
-For example:

-    NETLOGO=/Applications/NetLogo\\\ 5.0 make

-If compilation succeeds, `ReviewTab.jar` will be created.

 ## Terms of Use